SciMind2460/CHRONOS-1/README.md

-# professor.ai
+# CHRONOS-1
-A small AI applet that I am working on and training myself, with my own model.
-I intend to use it for training it to teach people, and to mark my foray into development.
+A small AI model that I am working on, with pre-trained data.